davps11/controller-music/README.md

   Simple, modern UI
 Clean sliders, live value labels, and clear status indicators.

-  Works with any simulator using TrackAudio
-MSFS, X‑Plane, P3D, EuroScope, etc.

   Installation
 Download the latest release from the Releases section.